andyshen2/my-website/README.md

 [www.andyshen.co.nz](wwww.andyshen.co.nz)

-Created using the React framwork and hosted on Amazon S3 bucket.
+Created using the React framework and hosted on Amazon S3 bucket.